Meshiest/autocr/README.md

     search [options] <title>  Search CrunchyRoll for the given title and return a crunchyroll link -d, --download          Download the entire show from the search result -h, --help              output usage information
+    init                      Creates the default config.yml if it does not already exist

 ## Notes

 * `autocr pull` will sometimes add shows that are not on crunchyroll, you will need to browse your config.yml to ensure you only have shows you want
 * `autocr get` will download everything AFTER the currently watched episode.
 If you want to download the entire show, use `crunchy` until some form of `autocr all` is developed
+* `autocr search` requires quotes when searching for multi word titles (`autocr search "my github academia"`)